AckerlyXu/heima/articles/virtual-machines/linux/intro-on-azure.md

 This topic provides an overview of some aspects of using Linux virtual machines in the Azure cloud.
 Deploying a Linux virtual machine is a straightforward process using an image from the gallery.

 ## Authentication: Usernames, Passwords and SSH Keys
-When creating a Linux virtual machine using the Azure Classic Management Portal, you are asked to provide a username, password or an SSH public key.
+When creating a Linux virtual machine using the Azure portal, you are asked to provide a either username and password or an SSH public key.
 The choice of a username for deploying a Linux virtual machine on Azure is subject to the following constraint: names of system accounts (UID <100) already present in the virtual machine are not allowed, 'root' for example.

 * See [Create a Virtual Machine Running Linux](quick-create-cli.md?toc=%2fvirtual-machines%2flinux%2ftoc.json)
 * See [How to Use SSH with Linux on Azure](mac-create-ssh-keys.md?toc=%2fvirtual-machines%2flinux%2ftoc.json)

 ## Obtaining Superuser Privileges Using `sudo`
 The user account that is specified during virtual machine instance deployment on Azure is a privileged account.
 This account is configured by the Azure Linux Agent to be able to elevate privileges to root (superuser account) using the `sudo` utility.
-Once logged in using this user account, you will be able to run commands as root using the command syntax
+Once logged in using this user account, you will be able to run commands as root using the command syntax:

     # sudo <COMMAND>